maxharp3r/fmh-website/content/post/movielens-datasets.md

 This paper also pulls together descriptive statistics of the six MovieLens datasets and six of the most prominent alternative datasets.
 Alongside these statistics, we present usage guidelines and limitations.
-Practitioners and researchers who wish to find the most appropriate dataset for their work will hopefully find this collection useful.
+We hope practitioners and researchers who wish to find the most appropriate dataset for their work will find this collection useful.

-Want the details?
-Check out the paper.
+Our lab is very interested in learning about current research that uses the MovieLens datasets.
+Therefore, we now ask authors of publications that reference the MovieLens datasets to cite this journal paper.
+Good luck with your research!

 > Harper, F.M. and Konstan, J.A.
 2015.
 The MovieLens Datasets: History and Context.
 ACM Transactions on Interactive Intelligent Systems 5, 4 (Dec.
 2015), 19:1–19:19.